huddy67/Morrill-Hudson-Portfolio/Implementingsecurity.md

 The algorithm created follows the NIST guidlines by creating a password that focuses on length, unpredictability, and memorability rather than complexity.
 The algorithm ensures that the password is not easy to guess and is not something like "password".

 ## Changing Password Ubuntu

+After creating the password, the next step was to actually change the password in ubuntu from "ubuntu" to the new one created, "Book1Story2Page3Word4!!" which follows the NIST guidlines and is more secure.

 Original: ubuntu